gavinlyonsrepo/SSD1306_OLED_RPI/README.md

 	4. kernel : aarch64 Linux 6.1.0-rpi7-rpi-v8
 	5. [bcm2835 Library 1.74 dependency](http://www.airspayce.com/mikem/bcm2835/).
 Provides low level I2C bus, delays and GPIO control.

+## See Also

+The SSD1306_OLED_RPI library has been amalgamated into my combined display library ['Display_Lib_RPI.'](https://github.com/gavinlyonsrepo/Display_Lib_RPI)
+This new library is under active development and should work on any Linux based single board computer.

 ## Installation